publicinnovation/openorg/chapters/3_social-impact-model.md

 In the context of civic innovation, co-creation is critical to reinventing how public value is generated.
 Christian Bason, director of innovation for the Danish government, describes co-creation as follows:

 >“Co-creation, a term first used by management thinkers Prahalad and Ramaswamy, is used in this book to characterise a creation process where new solutions are designed *with* people, not *for* them.
 This challenges how public managers think about their roles in policy development, going far beyond committee meetings, traditional stakeholder hearings and customer research.
-Co-creation is strongly connected to notions of ‘participatory design’, ‘co-design’, ‘design attitude’ and ‘design thinking’–approaches that in recent years have been emphasised as absolutely central to innovation (Bason, 8).”
+Co-creation is strongly connected to notions of ‘participatory design’, ‘co-design’, ‘design attitude’ and ‘design thinking’–-approaches that in recent years have been emphasised as absolutely central to innovation (Bason, 8).”

-We repeatedly use the term co-creation to reflect our commitment to developing new ideas by bridging diverse perspectives–particularly among those most affected by the specific problems we choose to solve.
+We repeatedly use the term co-creation to reflect our commitment to developing new ideas by bridging diverse perspectives&mdash;particularly among those most affected by the specific problems we choose to solve.

 ### 3. A Better Civic Experience by Design